 - Make your own valentines out of construction paper and doilies.
 Cut out hearts from red or pink construction paper and glue them onto paper doilies.
 You can decorate them with stickers, buttons, or glitter.
 Help your child write a message.

 - Make an "I Love" book.
 Have your child fold four pieces of construction paper in half.
 To make hearth-shaped pages, trace a large heart on each piece, with the left side of the heart along the fold.
 Cut the hearts out so that they open like a book, then line the pages up and punch a hole through them on the left side.
 Tie them together with a piece of yarn.
-Let your child draw or cut out pictures of her favorite things to glue on each heart.
+Let your child draw or cut out pictures of her favourite things to glue on each heart.

 - Make a special box for your child’s mementos, such a family photos or letters and cards from Grandma.
 Your child can decorate her memory box with a collage of pictures from magazines, felt and sequins, and their own drawings.